MakerDen/Maker-Den-NETMF/README.md

 # NeoPixels and Netduino

 The IoT Solution Accelerator also includes a comprehensive library to drive NeoPixels.
-There is support for multiple NeoPixel grids daisy chained together, plus rings and strips.
+There is support for multiple NeoPixel grids daisy chained together such as the [NeoPixel NeoMatrix 8x8 - 64 RGB LED](http://www.adafruit.com/products/1487), plus rings and strips.

 Below is an example of driving a Happy Birthday Message to three daisy chained 8x8 NeoPixel Grids.